Dxyk/Angular-Udemy/Angular/Section 5 Components and Databinding Deep Dive/README.md

 ### Lesson 79 - Lifecycle Hooks and Template Access

 From `server-element.component.ts`, using `@ViewChild`, we see that the DOM element value is not set in `ngOnInit`.
 It is only set after `ngAfterViewInit`.

+### Lesson 80 - @ContentChild() in Angular 8+

+### Lesson 81 - Getting Access to ng-content with @ContentChild

+To access element passed in by `ng-content`, label the content with local reference and use `@ContentChild` in the component to access the passed in element.
+The content will not be viewable at `ngOnInit`, but will be viewable since `ngAfterContentInit`.

+See `server-element.component.ts`